Raffles Hotel Singapore

 At a Glance

-Raffles in Singapore is one of a kind.
-Steeped in history and colonial glamour
+Named after Sir Stamford Raffles, the founder of Singapore, Raffles was built in 1887 and is one of a kind, steeped in history and colonial glamour.

 The distinctive architecture, the large grounds with its lush gardens, courtyards and fountains and breezy verandas are all special attributes of this Grand Dame